jonesnoah45010/VanillaJavaScriptGameTemplate/README.md

 # Vanilla JavaScript Game Template

 A lightweight template for building a **3D game using vanilla JavaScript** (no frameworks), focused on clarity, extensibility, and learning-by-modifying.

 ---
+Note: The app should run on any version of Python but python3.11 is the most tried and true.
+---

 ## 📚 Documentation